pauleppers/Web-Design-Challenge/README.md

 # Web Visualization Dashboard
 Creating a visualization dashboard website using visualizations. <br>

 Individual pages for each plot that provides a means by which we can navigate between them.
 These pages contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.<br>
+There is also a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.<br>

 The website has on top of every page a navigation menu that:<br>
 * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.<br>